theme-next/theme-next.org/source/docs/third-party-services/math-equations.md

 NexT provides two render engines for displaying Math Equations.

 If you choose to use this feature, you don't need to manually import any JS or CSS.
-You just need to turn on `enable` of `math` and define a render engine in {% label primary@theme config file %} for it.
+You just need to choose a render engine and turn on `enable` for it (located in {% label primary@theme config file %}).

+{% note warning %}
+Only turning on `enable` **cannot let you see the displayed equations correctly**, you need to install the **corresponding Hexo Renderer** to fully support the display of Math Equations.
+The corresponding Hexo Renderer per engine will be [provided below](#Render-Engines).
+{% endnote %}

 ### Settings